Skip to content

 Using httpx arguments

-You can directly pass most of the httpx client arguments as kwargs for the Service instance.
+You can pass most httpx client arguments via the config argument on Service.

 This will override these fields if also set from any resource under this service.

-For the full list of available arguments, please check here
+For the full list of available fields, see ArrestConfig.

 Root resources